miroslavpejic85/mirotalk/README.md

 -   Desktop and Mobile compatible
 -   Optimized Room URL Sharing (share it to your participants, wait for them to join)
 -   Webcam Streaming (Front - Rear for mobile)
--   Audio Streaming crystal clear
+-   Audio Streaming crystal clear + detect speacking and indicator
 -   Screen Sharing to present documents, slides, and more...
 -   File Sharing, share any files to your participants in the room
 -   Select Audio Input - Output && Video source
 -   Ability to set video quality up to 4K and 60 FPS
 -   Recording your Screen, Audio and Video
 -   Chat with Emoji Picker & Private messages & Save the conversations
+-   Speech recognition to send messages without touching the keyboard
 -   Advance collaborative whiteboard for the teachers
 -   Share any YouTube video in real-time
 -   Full-Screen Mode on mouse click on the Video element